 Q. What is Mainstream and Extended support?

 A. Mainstream Support is the first phase of the product lifecycle.
-All support options are available, including non-security updates and program / no-charge support.
-It lasts for at least the first 5 years.
+For Pay Per Incident, all support options are available, including non-security updates and program / no-charge support.
+Mainstream Support lasts for the first 5 years.
 MPN product support incidents and Internal Use Rights (IUR) can only be used during the mainstream support phase.
 For products in Extended support Paid support should be used.

 Extended is the second Support phase following Mainstream Support.
 Non-security updates and programs support It may last for an additional 5 years.
 Paid support is available for mainstream and extended support.